 - If necessary, choose an app to complete the action (e.g. tap Gallery)

 - On the Photo Browser, select photos, and tap Import

 - Placemark will be added at the location based on the geotagged photo

 The tool will only allow you to select photos that fall within your map extents.
 Additionally, the results will be placed into a new layer titled Photo Library and not your active layer.

 Although only geotagged photos can be added to the map using the Plot Photos tool, you can still add photos from any location to an existing placemark.
-In order to ensure your photos contain location information, you will need to ensure that location tags are enabled in the device’s Camera App Settings.
+In order to ensure your photos contain location information, you will need to ensure that location tags are enabled in the device’s Camera App Settings and Privacy Location Services settings if applicable.
 There may also be permission requirements that Avenza Maps needs for this tool to work.

 On an existing placemark, tap the information icon of the placemark label, then tap Photos.
 Tap and attach a photo from the Camera or Photo Library.
 You can attach multiple photos to a placemark.
 A number at the corner of the photo on the placemark label indicates how many photos are attached.
 The first photo attached is the one displayed in the placemark label.